Xorn: Earth-71202

-On an alternate Earth, Xorn and his brother Zorn were members of the X-Men.
-They were killed by Terrax during the Cabal's attack on Earth-71202.
+Alternate universe versions of the Xorn siblings from Earth-71202 appear in New Avengers (vol. 3) #24, where they are killed by Terrax during the Cabal's attack on their universe.

 Powers of X

 In one of the timelines experienced by Moira MacTaggert during the Powers of X storyline, Kuan-Yin Xorn becomes one of the final Horsemen of Apocalypse, representing Death.
-In this timeline, he has become a dour nihilist whose powers have been reversed, sucking away life from creatures rather than restoring it, and his helmet is now a mostly-open mask from which blue flame spouts.
-This version of Kuan-Yin Xorn is responsible for ending his home timeline when the hybrid mutant Rasputin removes his mask, exposing the singularity at the centre of his brain.
-This final act is done at Xorn's urging: "this is the ending I have always wanted."
+His powers are reversed, sucking away life rather than restoring it, and his helmet is now a mostly-open mask from which blue flame spouts.
+After Rasputin IV encounters Xorn, she removes his mask at his request, which exposes the singularity in his head and destroys the universe.

 In other media

 Xorn appears as a DLC skin for Magneto in Marvel: Ultimate Alliance.

+Xorn appears as a playable card in Marvel Snap.